lbrombach/OpenHVACControl/README.md

 and support when I was first learning to use a Raspberry Pi.

-DS18B20 (one wire protocol) temperature sensors were chosen for the ability to add as many as needed to a single gpio pin and single, long wire run.<br>
+DS18B20 (one wire protocol) temperature sensors were chosen for the ability to add as many as needed to a single gpio pin and single, long wire run.
 <img src="/images/sensor_module.jpg" alt="sensor_module display" width="300"/>

 ## Special Obstacles and Learning Experiences